blakadder/zigbee/_zigbee/Eardatek_ESW-2ZAA-EU.md

 link2:
 link3:
 ---
-This switch is manufactured by Eardatek and sold on Aliexpress under many brands such Girier, Lonsonho, Moes and white label.
+This switch is manufactured by Eardatek and sold under many brands such Girier, Lonsonho, Moes and white label.

 ## Pairing
 To enter pairing mode hold left button for 10 seconds until both LEDs start flashing.